 Mossyrock is a tiny city located in the state of Washington.
 With a population of 793 people and just one neighborhood, Mossyrock is the 282nd largest community in Washington.

-Mossyrock is a blue-collar town, with 55.17% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Mossyrock is a city of farmers, fishers, or foresters, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Mossyrock who work in farm management occupations (21.94%), maintenance occupations (10.03%), and sales jobs (8.46%).
+When you are in Mossyrock, you'll notice that it is more blue-collar than most other communities in America.
+47.80% of Mossyrock’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Mossyrock is a city of service providers, farmers, fishers, or foresters, and sales and office workers.
+There are especially a lot of people living in Mossyrock who work in farm management occupations (17.61%), maintenance occupations (10.69%), and management occupations (9.75%).

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Mossyrock is worth considering.